Essential dimension via prismatic cohomology

 \subsection{Toric varieties}

-\begin{para} Throughout this section we work over an algebraically closed field $C.$ Let $T$ be a torus over $C,$ $S$ an abelian variety over $C,$ and $U/S$ a $T$-torsor.
-Fix a geometric point $\bar x$ of $U,$ and let $\bar s$ be its image in $S.$ We will apply the results of the previous section to $U.$ For a profinite group $G,$ denote by $G^p$ its pro-$p$ completion. \end{para}
+\begin{para} Throughout this section we work over an algebraically closed field $C$ of characteristic 0.
+Let $T$ be a torus over $C,$ $S$ an abelian variety over $C,$ and $U/S$ a $T$-torsor.
+Fix a geometric point $\bar x$ of $U,$ and let $\bar s$ be its image in $S.$ We will apply the results of the previous section to $U.$ For a profinite group $G,$ denote by $G^p$ its maximal pro-$p$ quotient. \end{para}

 \begin{lem} The $C$-scheme $U$ is an \'etale $K(\pi,1),$ and $\pi_1(U,\bar x)$ is a central extension of free abelian profinite groups